DOSYCORPS/c-optihash/README.md

 The second argument variable `i` is a pointer to modify the value of the variable `g`.

-The variable `g` is an `unsigned short` defined as `h`.
+The variable `g` is an `unsigned short` defined as `f`.

 The third argument variable `j` is a pointer to modify the value of the variable `h`.

 The variable `h` is an `unsigned short` defined as `0`.

-The fourth argument variable `e` is the integer result from each `fread()` iteration.
+The fourth argument variable `e` is the integer result from each `fread()` iteration defined as `1024`.

+The length should be modified based on the expected length of file input and efficiency requirements.

 The fifth argument variable `k` is a pointer to an `unsigned char` array to store the chunked file data result before hashing.

 The default value is an empty array for file data chunks with a default length of `1024`.

-The length be modified based on the expected length of file input and efficiency requirements.
-If the default length needs to change, it should match the memory buffer size for storing chunked file data results.
+The length should be modified based on efficiency requirements and should match the length of the variable `e` and other instances where `1024` is referenced as the memory buffer size for each chunked file data result.

 The minimum length is the value of the variable `h`.